Funds, Campaigns, and Approaches in Blackbaud eTapestry

 2. Manage in real time

-If the fund, campaign, and approach fields and their associated values are appropriately defined, then your organization can use standard eTapestry reports and dashboards.
+Appropriately defining the fund, campaign, and approach fields and their associated values allows your organization the ability to use standard eTapestry reports and dashboards.
 Specifically, you can use the standard eTapestry Fund Activity Summary, Campaign Activity Summary, and Approach Activity Summary reports as well as the Campaign and Approach Performance dashboard tiles (described later in this post).

 These standard reports and dashboards require no effort to set up and are ready to go with eTapestry out-of-the-box.
 They can each be used to manage the performance of your funds, campaigns, and approaches in real time.